Johan Jureskog

-In 2015 and 2016, Jureskog took part in two seasons of the hamburger show Världens bästa burgare (en:The world's best burger) which was broadcast on TV3.
+In 2015 and 2016, Jureskog took part in two seasons of the hamburger show Världens bästa burgare (The world's best burger) which was broadcast on TV3.
 In season 1, he along with Malin Gramer, travelled through the US and tried hamburgers in several cities, in season two Frida Nordstrand joined him replacing Gramer.
 In the first season's last episode Jureskog competed in the WFC Burger competition in Kissimmee, Florida, USA.